jhpohovey/simple-remote/README.md

 python roku_remote.py --ip <ROKU_TV_IP_ADDRESS> --enable-logging
 ```

-You can adjust the logging level by modifying the `basicConfig` call in the `roku_remote.py` and `remote_gui.py` files.
+You can adjust the logging level manually for further development by modifying the `basicConfig` call in the `roku_remote.py` and `remote_gui.py` files.
 For example, to set the logging level to `DEBUG`, use:
 ```python
 logging.basicConfig(level=logging.DEBUG)
 ```